Rennzie/geodesy-wasm/README.md

 ### 🔧 Developing the JS wrapper

-The wrapper is intended to abstract some of the complexities of using as wasm library - primarily the need to deal with pointers and manage memory.
+The wrapper is intended to abstract some of the complexities of using a wasm library - like dealing with pointers and manage some memory.
 The wrapper is written to provide a more familiar API for JS developers.

 To develop the wrapper you must first build the wasm library: